14 yrs and up, $175, 14 week course - Prerequisite: Foundational Great Books

 This course will immerse students in an examination of our wider cosmos as they come to understand the purpose of studying Astronomy and how it points to an outside Intellect as the Creator of the Universe.
-To understand the movements of the heavens as seen through the mathematical hypothesis of the Ancients and how this understanding progressed to our understanding of the heavens today.
+Through the writing and mathematical hypothesis of the ancient astronomers, students will investigate the movements of the heavens and how their early understanding progressed to our knowledge of the heavens today.

 - Observing the setting of the Sun, time based upon a point of reference location.

 - The movement of the stars across the sky, through choosing one star close to the horizon and noting the time it sets.

 - Noting the phases of the moon throughout the month.

 - Observations of the planets either hands on, or through of the use of Stellarium (software program)